 Note that in the following example we do not allow DB to assign the memory for the retrieval of the money value.
 The reason why is that some systems may require float values to have a specific alignment, and the memory as returned by DB may not be properly aligned (the same problem may exist for structures on some systems).
-We tell DB to use our memory instead of its own by specifying the DB_DBT_USERMEM flag.
+We tell DB to use our memory instead of its own by specifying the DB\DBT\USERMEM flag.
 Be aware that when we do this, we must also identify how much user memory is available through the use of the ulen field.

 '''

-#include <db.h>
+#include <db_cxx.h>

 #include <string.h>

-. . .
+...

+Dbt key, data;

 float money;

-DBT key, data;

 char description;

-/ Initialize the DBTs /

-memset(&key, 0, sizeof(DBT));

-memset(&data, 0, sizeof(DBT));

-key.data = &money;

-key.ulen = sizeof(float);

-key.flags = DB_DBT_USERMEM;
+key.set_data(&money);

+key.set_ulen(sizeof(float));

+key.set_flags(DB_DBT_USERMEM);

+'''

+'''

-/ Database retrieval code goes here /
+// Database retrieval code goes here

-/
+'''

+'''

-Money is set into the memory that we supplied.
+// Money is set into the memory that we supplied.

-/

-description = data.data;
+description = (char )data.get_data();

 '''